OpenMachine-ai/transformer-tricks/tex/README.md

      - You can add hyperlinks to the abstract as follows: `See https://github.com/blabla for code`
      - You can force a new paragraph in the abstract by typing a carriage return followed by one white space in the new line (i.e. indent the new line after the carriage return)
    - Keep in mind: papers that are short (e.g. 6 pages or less) are automatically put on `hold` and need to be reviewed by a moderator, which can take several weeks.

+# Promote your paper
+- Post on social media: LinkedIn, twitter
+- Post on reddit and discord
+- Generate a podcast and YouTube video:
+  - We use Notebook LM to generate audio podcasts.
+We then manually create videos with this audio, see [here](https://www.youtube.com/@OpenMachine)
+  - Try generating videos and podcasts with the [arxiv paper reader](https://github.com/imelnyk/ArxivPapers), see videos [here](https://www.youtube.com/@ArxivPapers)

+# Submit to conference
+- We don't have any experience with this
+- It requires adding an introduction section and an extensive experiment section